 Pack the sun hats and head to this free kids’ playground of animal-inspired play areas (zip lines, dens, swings, slides, mini trampolines and rope courses).
-Cool off at the water play area afterwards (so bring swimmers).
+Bring swimmers and cool off at the Clusia Cove water play area afterwards (as of September 2020 currently under maintenance).

 3. Go crocodile spotting!

 Yes, Singapore is home to plenty of wild crocs.
 Bring your binoculars and plenty of water and head over to Sungei Buloh with a treasure hunt checklist – makes it more fun for kids to tick when they spot something: snakes, monitor lizards, birds, monkeys, butterflies, dragonflies and if you are lucky, crocodiles!
 Watch our video on Sungei Buloh here.